mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 ```

 ## Use CSRF tokens
-Cross-Site Request Forgery (CSRF) aims to perform authorized action on behalf of an authenticated user, while the user is unaware of this action.
+Cross-Site Request Forgery (CSRF) aims to perform authorized actions on behalf of an authenticated user, while the user is unaware of this action.
 CSRF attacks are generally performed for state-changing requests like password change, adding users or placing orders.
 Csurf is an express middleware that can be used to mitigate CSRF attacks.
 It can be used as follows:
 ```
 var csrf = require(‘csurf’);
 csrfProtection = csrf({ cookie: true });